Requirements of the GED in Oregon

 Oregonians who prefer to study online on their own have a few choices in available programs.
 The student should use caution and ensure that the online program has up-to-date and relevant study material.
 The GED Testing Service offers a variety of web-based options on its website.

 Public libraries are often a treasure trove of study material for GED students.
 The state of Oregon has over 100 public libraries, many of which have an online presence making the search for GED study materials easier.

 The GED test is offered at many of the same community colleges that offer the GED preparation programs.
 Testing center locations and hours will vary across the state.
 Students can register for the exam at www.GED.com.

 The student will also be required to show proof of identity in the form of a government issued photo ID.
 The GED exam does not have to be taken in its entirety in one test session but the student should be aware that future changes to the GED test might affect scores earned in previous testing sessions if the student has not completed and passed the entire battery.

 Oregon does not require test-takers to wait before retaking a section of the GED exam for the first two retakes.
 However, after taking a subject area test 3 times, a 60-day waiting period is required.
-There is no limit to how many times a test can be taken in a calendar year.
+You can take the test as many times as you need.